ppfeufer/aa-intel-tool/README.md

 ## Settings

-To customize the module, the following settings are available and can be made in your `local.py`.
+To customize the app, the following settings are available and can be made in your `local.py`.

 | Name                              | Description                                                                                                      | Default |